This guide to South America’s second-largest country Argentina takes you from the sweltering heat of Buenos Aires to the eternal ice of Patagonia.

 Getting from Uruguay to Buenos Aires can be done by ferry.
 There are currently two companies and three routes.
 The most frequent service is by Buquebus.
 It takes you from Puerto Madero to Montevideo in a bit over two hours.

 Argentina is an enormous country, therefore flying seems to be a great travel option.
 However, there are some flaws.

 If you are flying with a regular airline like Aerolineas Argentinas or Latam, it’s crazy expensive.

 Thus, there are low-cost airlines.
 The problem is, that very often, between two destinations, you have to go via Buenos Aires.
 For instance, it’s not possible to go from Iguazu straight to San Carlos de Bariloche.
 Or to Trelew or most other national airports.
 You’ll always have a stopover in Buenos Aires.
 If you have bad luck, there will be a couple of hours that you have to spend at the airport.
-It simply might not be worth the hassle going downtown.
+It simply might not be worth the hassle of going downtown.

 This being said, there are great deals on flights between Buenos Aires and the most touristy destinations.
 For instance, flying FlyBondi, fares start at around 20 bucks.
 Another company offering great rates is the Chilean airline JetSmart.